UniversalDependencies/UD_Slovak-SNK/README.md

 led by Katarína Gajdošová and Mária Šimková.
 Selection of sentences for this subset and conversion to Universal Dependencies was done by Dan Zeman.

+# Acknowledgements

+The improvements done in 2023–2026 benefited from the COST Action CA21167 [UniDive](https://unidive.lisn.upsaclay.fr/).

 ## References

 * Daniel Zeman (2017):